01 //Introduction

 This attack exploits the ability to embed web pages within iframes and manipulate their visual presentation.
 When successful, victims unknowingly perform actions like transferring money, changing account settings, enabling webcams, or granting OAuth permissions—all while thinking they are interacting with a harmless page.

-A legitimate-looking page with a "Claim Prize" button
+A legitimate-looking page with a friendly “Claim Prize” button.

 Clickjacking doesn't require exploiting traditional vulnerabilities like XSS or SQL injection.
 It abuses the browser's legitimate feature of embedding content via iframes.
 Any page that can be framed and has sensitive click actions is potentially vulnerable.